FreeRealmsClover/Clover/README.md

 # FreeRealms: Clover

-Clover's server emulator — a C# implementation of the Free Realms server, running as a Docker Compose stack of a login server, a gateway/world server, and a web API used by the [FreeRealms: Clover website](https://freerealmsclover.com) and launcher.
+Clover's server emulator, a C# implementation of the Free Realms server, running as a Docker Compose stack of a login server, a gateway/world server, and a web API used by the [FreeRealms: Clover website](https://freerealmsclover.com) and launcher.

 This is the actual source powering the live Clover server.
-It's open source under AGPL-3.0 — see [LICENSE](LICENSE) — and contributions are welcome.
+It's open source under AGPL-3.0 - see [LICENSE](LICENSE) - and contributions are welcome.

 ## Services